Open source remote sensing software

-For more than 25 year, ILWIS has been used from GIS enthusiasts.
+For more than 25 year, ILWIS has become a popular option for GIS enthusiasts.
 Actually, since its first release it has over 27,000 downloads.
 But it wasn’t until recently that it has become available for public use.

-It is equipped with stereoscopy and anaglyph tools to create stereo pairs from two aerial photographs.
-Alternatively, if you have satellite data, ILWIS has image classification techniques to create land cover classes.
+One of its key features are its stereoscopy, anaglyph and photogrammetry tools.
+If you have satellite data, ILWIS also has image classification techniques to create land cover classes.

 ILWIS was originally built for researchers and students.
 For this reason, effort was concentrated on developing a user-friendly environment.

 E-foto is the digital photogrammetry specialist in the group of open source remote sensing software.
-The core functionality is photo triangulation, stereoscopic modeling, digital elevation model extraction and terrain correction.
+The core functionality is:

 This software provides a fully functional photogrammetry tool set to use at no cost.
 E-foto has loads of tutorials and examples to get you well on your way to being a photogrammetry expert.